-And, I am very sorry to say this but even check ups can not give you a guarantee that the implants are not causing you problems.
-Some women who developed auto-immune reactions to their implants, had them checked and scans were ‘all clear’.
-Because tiny particles can flake off and the chemicals they are made of can be easily absorbed by the body, this is why the scan’s aren’t able to tell you the full story.
+And, I am very sorry to say this, but even checkups can not give you a guarantee that the implants are not causing you problems.
+Some women who developed auto-immune reactions to their implants had them checked and scans were ‘all clear.’
+Because tiny particles can flake off and the chemicals they are made of can be easily absorbed by the body, the scan’s aren’t able to tell you the full story.

 Removal Process: Difficult, Risky, and Surgeons Often Have Not Done Many Correctly

 If you decide to have your implants taken out, it might not be as simple as you would like to think.
-If you have health problems associated with your implants, such as leakage or mold, you will need a surgeon who is highly skilled in the removal process.
-Dr. Kolb was interviewed by Dr Mercola about this:
+If you have health problems associated with your implants, such as leakage or mould, you will need a surgeon who is highly skilled in the removal process.
+Dr. Kolb was interviewed by Dr. Mercola about this: